microsoft/api-guidelines/azure/Guidelines.md

 When the [API Versioning](#API-Versioning) guidance above cannot be followed and the [Azure Breaking Change Reviewers](mailto:azbreakchangereview@microsoft.com) approve a [breaking change](#123-definition-of-a-breaking-change) to a specific API version it must be communicated to its callers.
 The API version that is being deprecated must add the `azure-deprecating` response header with a semicolon-delimited string notifying the caller what is being deprecated, when it will no longer function, and a URL linking to more information such as what new operation they should use instead.

 The purpose is to inform customers (when debugging/logging responses) that they must take action to modify their call to the service's operation and use a newer API version or their call will soon stop working entirely.
 It is not expected that client code will examine/parse this header's value in any way; it is purely informational to a human being.
+The string is _not_ part of an API contract (except for the semi-colon delimiters) and may be changed/improved at any time without incurring a breaking change.

 :white_check_mark: **DO** add the 'azure-deprecating' header with a string value to all service operations in your service's contract file (cadl/swagger).